What is Available To Promise (ATP)? – Formula & Examples

 This blog post will go over the detailed definition and formula for ATP and some examples.
 Stay tuned!

-What is available to promise?
+What is Available to Promise Inventory?

 Availability to promise is a metric that measures the amount of product that a company can deliver to a customer shortly.